MissStrong/ICS2O_Quad_4_2020-2021/Notes/1 - Variables and Functions in Processing.md

 `setup()` and `draw()` are customozable functions.
 We customzie them so that our sketch to looks and does exactly what we want.
 The difference between them is that `setup()` is automatically called once at the beginning whereas `draw()` is automatically called 60 times per second.

 For these functions, we use the **keyword** `function` followed by the name of the function with the parentheses, and place the commands inside the curly braces.
 The opening curly brace `{` is on the same line as the function name and the closing curly brace `}` is on a line on is own.
-The commands inside begin with one tab space.
+The section inside the curly braces is called the **body** and the commands in the body begin with one tab space.
 Indenting is a convention in most programming language that makes code easier to read.

 `createCanvas()`, `background()`, and `ellipse()` are not customizable.
 * `createCanvas()` creates the canvas for our sketch to go on and the parameters are the dimensions.